-Since I didn’t get any import errors like before, I was curious how a record showed.
-I clicked Abe’s record.
+Since I didn’t get any import errors like before, I was curious about how a record showed.
+So, I clicked Abe’s record.
 Within the Contact Details, I could see Abe’s email address.
 But, it was categorized as a Note, not an email.
 That would make it difficult to correspond with people.

 It appears Google isn’t mapping this field the way I expected.
 The most likely reason is my column heading name.
 The interesting thing is my CSV column label was Email, and it looks like Google’s label in the application is Email.

 Different Fields for Different Folks

 When you think about importing, you realize that some fields have “one to many” relationships.
 For example, how many email addresses do you have?
 The same goes for phone numbers, mail addresses, and other fields.
 And each one of these instances probably needs a descriptive label like “work,” “home,” or “mobile.”

 Also, Google tries to anticipate fields from other popular services.
 When you add this all up, you’re looking at more fields than what Google Contacts displays.
 There were some I never heard of, such as Yomi Name.

 The bottom line is you need to do a little translation between Google and your contact source.
 For example, that column header field I called “Email” needed to be renamed to “E-mail 1 – Value.”